turnerlabs/tcoe-interviews/scenarios/uiplayground/README.md

 ## Instructions

-Create a fork in your account, perform the following tasks, and then submit a pull request back to this repository.
+Create a fork in your account, perform the following tasks, and then submit a pull request back to this repository [turnerlabs/tcoe-interviews (github.com)](https://github.com/turnerlabs/tcoe-interviews).
+Once you start working on the coding challenge, you have to finish the challenge and raise the pull request within 4 hours.
+Make sure that you have to submit a PR within 48 hours from the time of invitation to complete the coding exercise.
+Feel free to reach out anytime if you have any questions.

 ## What you will be building

-* Provide at least two test cases that prove the request behavior works as intended
-* Provide at least two test cases that prove the response behavior works as intended
+* Change the page URL being used to http://uitestingplayground.com/ and perform below tests based on the different components available on the website.
+* Create a test that clicks Start button and then waits for the progress bar to reach 75%.
+Then the test should click Stop.
+The less the differnce between value of the stopped progress bar and 75% the better your result.
+* Print button text when button element is using a dynamic ID.
+* Create a test that clicks Start button and then waits for the progress bar to reach 75%.
+Then the test should click Stop.
+The less the differnce between value of the stopped progress bar and 75% the better your result.
+* Perform a test where an element may appaear on a page after heavy JavaScript processing on a client side.
-* Provide at least one test case that proves the request behavior does not work as intended (there's a bug)
+* Write a test case that proves the click request behavior does not work as intended (there's a bug).
+You can intentionally write a negative test case here.
-* Provide at least one test case that demonstrates boundary based testing
-* Provide at least one negative test case

 Your testing of the function should demonstrate your ability to analyze a system and understand it's intended behavior, and verify that it succeeds or fails to meet those expectations.

-## The System Under Test

-1. Change the page URL being used to http://uitestingplayground.com/
-2. Write a test to validate that clicking on Business link in header navigates to the Business section by validating URL.
-3. Feel free to add/modify/remove existing tests if needed.
-4. Configure the script where anyone should be able to run all tests by executing npm test Create a pull request to merge back to turnerlabs/tcoe-interviews (github.com)